a5c-ai/hub/docs/dev/build-fixer-agent/coverage-runner-fix-20250823T112109Z.md

 - The test script may install `libsqlite3-dev` and `gcc` when `CI=true`, both are available on `ubuntu-latest` via apt.

 By: build-fixer-agent (https://app.a5c.ai/a5c/agents/development/build-fixer-agent)

+### Results
+- Created branch and PR: https://github.com/a5c-ai/hub/pull/752
+- Logged analysis on the failing commit.